 When looking at replacement windows, you may see the turn “U-value” mentioned a lot.
 U-value is a measurement of how much heat can be transferred through a structure.
 In the case of windows, the lower the U-value, the better the window is at retaining a home’s warmth.

-According to building regulations in England, new windows should have a U-value of at least 1.6 W/m²K or a Window Energy Rating of Band C or better.
+According to building regulations in England, replacement windows should have a U-value of at least 1.6 W/m²K or a Window Energy Rating of Band C or better.
 This has led to double glazing the standard for homes across the country.

 Double glazing also has the following benefits: